blckbx/mybosbotexample/README.md

 **Fee adjustment / HTLC sizes:**

 Bosbot is setting channel fees based on activity per hours/days or manually if defined in settings.json.
 Fees are adjusted faster upwards than downwards.
 Best practice: For a new channel set fees initially high and let it drop (Bosbot) until forwards happen.
 Initial fees have to be set by LND favourably (lnd.conf, bitcoin section).
 Edge cases can be set in settings.json, e.g. no rebalancing to remote side for draining-only channels (like LN exchanges).
 Furthermore Bosbot is setting max htlc sizes for each channel to reduce channel failures on forwards.

+**HTLC Limiter:**

+Bosbot now adds a module to watch and limit numbers of pending htlcs per channel based on fee policies.
+In parallel it watches for forwarding requests, calculates the htlc's fee and adds it to a fee range (2^X).
+If the number of pending htlcs within a given fee range exceeds the limit, it gets rejected.
+For now there're more htlcs allowed for outgoing than incoming direction.
+It also acts as a rate limiter for htlcs.

 **Usage:**